Top 100 Countries by Climate Risk Index (Heat, Floods, Storms), 2025

 Across the Top 100, high climate risk is rarely driven by a single hazard in isolation.
 The most policy-relevant finding is the stacking of hazards and exposure: heat stress increases baseline fragility, floods create recurrent asset damage and service disruption, and storms can generate catastrophic “tail” losses.
 Strategies that improve early warning, resilient infrastructure, urban heat management, and emergency response capacity tend to reduce risk across multiple components rather than optimising only one.

-Primary data sources and technical notes
+Primary sources

 - European Commission JRC — INFORM Risk (methodology and country results) A transparent risk framework combining hazard & exposure, vulnerability and coping capacity, used widely in humanitarian and disaster-risk contexts.